Policies

 Informing the Community

-Within the first few weeks of the Fall and Spring terms, CCAC's Office of the Registrar posts a "Policy Reminder" message to all students which contains a reminder that the unauthorized distribution of copyrighted materials violates federal copyright laws as well as institutional policies.
+Within the first few weeks of the fall and spring terms, CCAC's Office of the Registrar posts a "Policy Reminder" message to all students which contains a reminder that the unauthorized distribution of copyrighted materials violates federal copyright laws as well as institutional policies.
 This message also contains links to where students can read more about FERPA and other institutional policies and sanctions.

 CCAC has developed online orientation videos, which include an informational video on the unauthorized distribution of copyrighted materials.
 In this video you can learn more about the laws associated with file sharing.

-As a Community College, we have a number of non-credit students.
-To communicate with non-traditional students, CCAC's ITS Department has posted signs in all areas with student computers stating that unauthorized distribution of copyrighted materials violates federal copyright laws.
+As a community college, we have a number of noncredit students.
+To communicate with nontraditional students, CCAC's ITS Department has posted signs in all areas with student computers stating that unauthorized distribution of copyrighted materials violates federal copyright laws.

 Add the links to all websites with appropriate information